 Arts & Crafts

 Sri Lanka is one of the best places to buy various types of furniture too.
-There is a huge a demand for antique furniture’s among the foreigners.
+There is a huge demand for antique furniture among foreigners.
 Some of the valuable furniture’s are made in the Portuguese, Dutch and English colonial time.

 Batik is by far one of the best things to buy in Sri Lanka, you can find a large array of batik items in Sri Lankan shops.
 They make a terrific souvenir and cloths.
 Choose from batik skirts, shirts, sarees, dresses, kurtas, lungis, sarons, tablecloths, wall hangings and other fabric items.
 You get very good Sri Lanka batik as well as imported low-quality batik as well.
 The prices may vary based on the quality so be cautious about quality when you purchase batik.
 Batik fabric items are available in most hotel shopping arcades and shopping areas.

 The textile industry is the main foreign exchange earner for the island.
 Sri Lanka boasts to have well-developed textile industry among the South Asia countries.
 Therefore Sri Lanka has become one of the best places, where one can buy the best quality textiles at very reasonable prices.
 All major cities such as Colombo, Kandy, Galle, Panadura provides a wide range of Garment products such as kid’s garments, casual clothing, beachwear, men’s wear, ladies garments, shoes, and garment accessories.